 In 2014 I wrote this about dinner:

-Apparently the oldest eatery in the old town, founded in 1813, it has been run by a pair of brothers since 1980.
+Apparently this is the oldest eatery in the old town, founded in 1813, it has been run by a pair of brothers since 1980.

 The brother I met, while being dour at first (a local quality I can appreciate as a Yorkshireman) is capable of the occasional smile and will stand and chat with his customers.